Old Style Witch Burning

 I stared at John a moment and saw Twitter wringing his hands.
 “You dirty, scummy, bastard.
 You told them about the harp, so they could destroy it.
 You bastard, my heart was in that harp.
 I am a Song Singer, it is my tool.”

 John shrugged, amusement still pulling his lips into a small smile.
 “You have another, far older one.”

-“That one holds my soul, and I don’t drag my soul around with me, unless there is dire need.
+“That one holds my soul, and I don’t drag my soul around with me unless there is a dire need.
 So you destroyed the harp so I would be taken?
 And then did not bother to save me.”

 “We wanted to see how well you worked without your tools.
 And for you to inspect the other accused.
 And naturally to see if you would help yourself escape.
 We had the situation monitored constantly.”

 “I am not supposed to interfere with their culture or alert the dead heads of my abilities.
 You’re the one that told me not to mess with cultures and hide my abilities.”

 “Given the right circumstances, you are free to do as you must to get out of that situation.
 And you passed on all accounts.”